zouzhekang/YJYpaper/README.md

 27. Inappropriate word choice (sixth line from bottom of page 26):

->This paper divides each province into regions with stronger and weaker clan ideology
+>This thesis divides each province into regions with stronger and weaker clan ideology

-Suspected writing "the figure" as "this paper".
+Suspected writing "the figure" as "this thesis".

 28. Figure title error (page 26):